zipvilization/Zipvilization/world/solumtools/index.md

 # SolumTools and SolumView

-SolumView operates at a closer scale.
+SolumView operates at a deeper level.

-Where SolumWorld presents Zipvilization as a world, SolumView allows detailed observation of Colonists and their Territories.
+Where SolumWorld lets a Human explore Zipvilization broadly, SolumView allows that Human to enter a specific Colonist's Territory and progressively inspect what exists inside it.

+Conceptually:

+**WORLD**
+↓
+**COLONIST**
+↓
+**TERRITORY**
+↓
+**INTERNAL STRUCTURE**
+↓
+**FARMS**
+↓
+**ZIPS**

-SolumTools provides the underlying deterministic information that makes that exploration meaningful.
+SolumTools provides the deterministic data underneath that exploration.

-A Colonist-level view may therefore combine signals such as:
+A detailed Territory view may therefore use information such as:

-- address / Colonist identity,
+- Colonist identity,
 - controlled Territory,
-- territorial class,
+- territorial scale,
 - maturity,
+- completed cycles,
 - Zip population,
 - biological progression,
 - and relevant historical activity.

+As SolumView develops, that observation can become increasingly detailed.

+At its maximum development, a Human may be able to enter a Colonist's Territory and observe Farms and Zips as the underlying state changes.

+But the direction remains:

-> **SolumTools provides the data.**
+> **SolumTools provides the state.**
+>
-> **SolumView lets us inspect it up close.**
+> **SolumView lets us enter and observe it.**

 → **[Explore SolumView](/world/solumview/)**

+---

+# Data → World → Inside

+The frontend architecture can therefore be summarized clearly.

+**SOLUMTOOLS — DATA**

+Reads blockchain, contract, Pool, and block progression data and translates it into deterministic Zipvilization state.

+↓

+**SOLUMWORLD — WORLD**

+Uses that state to represent Zipvilization graphically at broad world scale.

+↓

+**SOLUMVIEW — INSIDE**

+Uses that state to let Humans enter Colonists' Territories and observe increasingly detailed internal development.

+The same underlying reality flows through all three layers.

+The level of representation changes.

+The truth underneath it does not.

+> **SolumTools translates the data.**
+>
+> **SolumWorld shows the world.**
+>
+> **SolumView lets us enter it.**

 ---